OpenDigitalCC/hps-system/README.md

 # HPS System

 The hps-system is the Magrathea - "Magrathea was the planet whose business it was to build other planets." — Douglas Adams, The Hitchhiker's Guide to the Galaxy.

 This package contains the **core logic and configuration** for the Host Provisioning Service (HPS).

+Although functional, it is an ALPHA release.
+The logic is overall sound however implementation requires improving.

-It is designed to be mounted inside a Debian-based container at:
+HPS is designed to be mounted inside a Debian-based container at:

 ```
-/srv/hps
+/srv/hps-container
 ```

 ## HPS platform layers